Hurence/logisland/README.rst

 It is highly inspired from DataFlow programming tools such as Apache Nifi, but with a highly scalable architecture.

+LogIsland is completely open source and free even for commercial use.
+Hurence provides support if required.

 Event mining Workflow
 ---------------------